germanDV/germanDV.github.io/entries/published/handle-errors-with-either.md

 That's good, we have a `type` _Left_ and the `value` now holds the error.

-One of the nice things about `Either`, is that if we had run into an error earlier, subsequent calls to `map` would not cause any issues.
+One of the nice things about `Either` is that if we had run into an error earlier, subsequent calls to `map` would not cause any issues.
 They'd just do nothing more than returning the `Either` with its _Left_ value.
 In the example above, the last `map` call is the offending one, let's move it up and check that the results are the same.

 ```typescript